tuhcrw/RepData_PeerAssessment1/RepResearch.md

 ========================================================

 ## Download the data
-Note: You have to change https to http to get this to work in knitr
+Note: You have to change the target link from https to http to get this to work in knitr

 ```r